Important Message! The Charities Division has moved to the new One Stop Business Center. The new address is:

 West Virginia Secretary of State

 Charleston, WV 25311

 The West Virginia Charitable Organizations Division registers and regulates charitable organizations, the professional solicitors, and the professional fund-raising counsels with whom they contract to assist in raising funds from the public.

 - Protect the people of the state by requiring full public disclosure by persons and organizations who solicit funds from the public

 - Prevent deceptive and dishonest statements and conduct in the solicitation and reporting of such funds in the name of charity

 Required disclosure includes the purposes for which such funds are solicited and how they are actually used.

-For any complaints relating to charities, please complete the complaint form.
+For any complaints relating to charities, please complete the General Complaint Form.

 Visit the links below to learn about registration requirements, disclosure requirements, and enforcement, and to find information useful to contributors, organizations and others.